 Hi guys!
 I’m back with another wall art project.
 This one’s an upcycle or reuse of an old canvas print I had in storage for a couple years.
 Now I can share with you how to paint over an old canvas with DIY Acrylic Pour Art.
 Yay!

 This wall art project is the last tutorial from my full Master Bathroom Makeover.
 And it really finished off the whole room, as I hoped.
 I had an old canvas in a closet for a couple years.
-I still liked it, but it didn’t fit anywhere.
+I still liked it, but it didn’t fit anywhere in my house.
 So, I decided it was perfect for upcycling.

 Here’s the quick and easy DIY steps to Paint over an Old Canvas with an Acrylic Pour.
 If you’d like to frame yours, you can find the tutorial for the 1×2 wood frames in my last post.
-Follow me on Instagram to get sneak peeks of all of my latest DIY projects.
+And, be sure to Follow me on Instagram to get sneak peeks of all of my latest DIY projects.

 Paint over an Old Canvas Acrylic Pour Video